Fragment-based Treatment of Delocalization and Static Correlation Errors in Density-Functional Theory: Peak in the KS potential

+It is well known that the KS potential for stretched H$_2$ develops a peak at the bond midplane \cite{BBS89,LB94a,GLB95,GB96,GB97,HTR09,TMM09}.
+This exact feature of $v_s(\br)$, is essential for the correct description of dissociation and electron dynamics within KS-DFT\cite{EFRM12,FERM13}.
+While certain sophisticated XC functionals such as those based on the random phase approximation can reproduce the peak\cite{HRG2012}, it is absent from most approximate DFA's.
+It is clear from Fig. \ref{fig:H2Li2He2p} that the OA has greatly improved the dissociation energy for H$_2$, but we may also explore whether the OA can reproduce this peak in the XC potential.
+We can derive the molecular XC potential corresponding to a PDFT calculation through the functional derivative of the XC energy, which in the case of PDFT can be broken into fragment pieces and non-additive pieces.

-Fig.\ref{fig:peak} compares the effective XC potential from two PDFT calculations on stretched H$_2$ (internuclear separation of 10 bohrs).
+Fig.\ref{fig:peak} compares this effective XC potential from two PDFT calculations on stretched H$_2$ (internuclear separation of 14 bohrs).
 For the first we use the LDA in both $E_f$ and $E_p$.
-For the second we use LDA in $E_f$ and OWA-LDA for $\Delta E\xc$ in $E_p$.
+For the second we use LDA in $E_f$ and OA-LDA for $E\xc^{\rm nad}$ in $E_p$.
+We clearly see that the potential corresponding to the OA-LDA calculation has a peak in the bonding midplane.
+Furthermore, we see that the peak comes entirely from the second term.
+The two terms of Eq. \ref{eq:vxc_component} are plotted separately in Fig. \ref{fig:peak_component}.

-There has been significant previous work on {\em exact} Kohn-Sham potentials and it is well known that stretched H$_2$ develops a peak at the bond midplane \cite{BBS89,LB94a,GLB95,GB96,GB97,HTR09,TMM09}.
-This exact feature of $v_s(\br)$, essential for the correct description of dissociation and electron dynamics \cite{EFRM12,FERM13}, is absent from most approximate DFA's but is nicely captured by our OWA, motivating further development of time-dependent PDFT \cite{MJW13}.
+Helbig, Tokatly and Rubio (HTR) derived an exact form for $v_s(\br)$ for any two dissociated particles around the bonding midplane (Eq.
+29 in their paper): \ben

+\een where, $n_A$ and $n_B$ are the dissociated atomic densities and $I_A$,$I_B$ and $I$ are the ionization potentials for the two fragments and the total system respectively.
+In the case of homonuclear diatomics such as H$_2$, the second and third terms cancel leaving only the first term which produces a peak determined by the asymptotic behavior of $n_A$ and $n_B$.
+HTR derived this expression using the fact that, at dissociation, the exact molecular density is exactly $n_m = n_A+n_B $, and neither the total nor fragment densities are represented by more than one orbital so the von Weizs\"{a}cker kinetic energy is exact.
+In PDFT, the fragment densities $n_A$ and $n_B$ always sum to give the molecular density, so this expression may be evaluated at any finite separation.
+In fact, Eq. \ref{e:HTR} can be identified as $-{\delta T_s^{\rm nad}}/{\delta n(\br)}$ from PDFT.

+When we compare the peak produced by Eq. \ref{e:HTR} to the peak produced by the OA-LDA we see that its shape and size do not quite match.
+The maximum value from the HTR expression is around $0.24$ hartree, while the maximum from the OA-LDA peak is $0.04$ hartree.
+The HTR peak has its maximum at the bond axis and decreases farther away from the bond axis while the OA-LDA peak is flat.
+Nevertheless, the OA-LDA peak is in the correct location and is localized to the same region in the bonding midplane.
+Furthermore the fact that the HTR expression exactly matches $-{\delta T_s^{\rm nad}}/{\delta n(\br)}$ may help guide further development of functional forms for the OA.